Welcome to the Schrader Lab

 Undergraduate students interested in research please read the instructions here.
 Preference is given to undergrads interested in careers in research.
 All undergraduate positions are currently filled.

-2018 - James passed his oral qualifying exam, congrats!
+2018 - Mohammed and James passed their oral qualifying exams, congrats!

 2018 - James won a graduate teaching award!
 Congrats James!

 2018 - The lab's first paper has been accepted to Molecular Cell!
 Congrats Nadra!

 2018 - Nisansala and Alisa joined the lab